Artificial Intelligence for Microbiology and Microbiome Research: Outlook

 \subsection{Tradeoff between interpretability and complexity}

 Machine learning models, especially deep learning models, often suffer from high complexity and low interpretability, hindering their application in clinical decision-making.
+Those models are often referred to as black-box models, whose internal workings are hidden or not easily interpretable.
 In addition, deep learning models typically have more than thousands of neural weights whose training requires large sample sizes and high computational resources.
 We anticipate that those deep learning models can reach better performance than traditional machine learning models as long as the sample size is enough.
 However, in most clinic-related studies, traditional models (e.g., Random Forest) are still widely used due to their ease of implementation, smaller sample size requirement, and better interpretability.

 To address the interpretability issue, two different approaches can be employed.
-One approach is to employ methods such as SHAP (SHapley Additive exPlanations)~\cite{lundberg2017unified}, LIME (Local Interpretable Model-agnostic Explanations)~\cite{ribeiro2016should} to enhance the interpretability of black-box models.
+One approach is to employ methods such as SHAP (SHapley Additive exPlanations)~\cite{lundberg2017unified}, LIME (Local Interpretable Model-agnostic Explanations)~\cite{ribeiro2016should} to enhance the interpretability of black-box machine learning models.
 SHAP is a game-theoretic method used to explain the output of any machine learning model.
 It links optimal credit allocation to local explanations by leveraging Shapley values from game theory and their related extensions.
 LIME is a technique that approximates any black box machine learning model with a local, interpretable model to explain each individual prediction.
 By applying SHAP and LIME, we can gain insights into complex deep learning models, identify biases, and improve transparency, crucial for applications in microbiome research.